Learn Romanian in Romania!

 Participants' obligations: • to participate in the intensive Romanian language courses

 • to attend at least 75% of the conferences in Romanian culture and civilization

-• to enroll in two workshops and attend all trips
+• to enroll and participate actively in two workshops and attend all trips

-• each participant pledges to respect the rules established by the organizers, most of all those regarding the academic program
+• to pledge to respect the rules established by the organizers, most of all those regarding the academic program

 THE ROMANIAN CULTURAL INSTITUTE